MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 > If your Operations Manager 2012 R2 management group is integrated with Microsoft Operations Management Suite (OMS), its configuration will be retained and continue to function normally after the upgrade is complete.

 > [!WARNING]
-> If you are upgrading two or more System Center components, you must follow the procedures that are documented in Upgrade Sequencing for System Center 2016.
+> If you are upgrading two or more System Center components, you should review the upgrade process for each component.
 >
 > The order in which you perform component upgrades is important.
 Failure to follow the correct upgrade sequence might result in component failure for which no recovery options exist.
-The affected System Center components are:
+The following list are the affected System Center components integrated with Operations Manager and the recommended upgrade sequence:
 >
    > 1. Orchestrator - if you have the Operations Manager integration pack installed to support runbooks that perform automation against your Operations Manager management group.
    > 2. Service Manager - if you configured the connectors to import alert and configuration item data of objects discovered and monitored from Operations Manager.